 - In Princess Tutu, at one point Fakir pushes Mytho's face up into a mirror, angrily demanding him to look at himself.
 The camera then cuts to a shot of Mytho's own face reflected in his eyes.

 - The creators of Princess Tutu really like this effect.
-We also see Tutu reflected in Mytho's eyes after he kisses her hand and in the trailer for the series, Fakir's face is reflected in Duck's eyes while they are dancing together.
+We also see Tutu reflected in Mytho's eyes after he kisses her hand (and similarly for Kraehe in another scene), and in the promo, Fakir's face is reflected in Duck's eyes while they are dancing together.

 - The Hanged Man in JoJo's Bizarre Adventure takes advantage of this when fighting Polnareff and Kakyoin.
 His Stand can hide in any reflective surface - including the human cornea.
 There are a number of moments during the fight where his opponents look someone in the eye and see the Hanged Man appear in front of their reflection.